 Seize Opportunities in a Small Bedroom

 Look for ways to make your small bedroom special.
-Decorate with punchy fabrics and expressive patterns.
+Decorate a bedroom with punchy fabrics and expressive patterns.
 Choose interesting lighting, such as a charming chandelier or sculptural table lamps.
-Make a statement with an unusual headboard: Pick one that is extra tall, brightly upholstered, or curvy.
+For a small bedroom idea that makes a statement, try an unusual headboard: Pick one that is extra tall, brightly upholstered, or curvy.
 And use artwork to show off your personality.
 It doesn't have to be pricey -- framed snapshots will do.
-Remember, this is the most personal space in your home, so decorate with what makes you happy.
+Remember, this is the most personal space in your home, so decorate a bedroom with what makes you happy.

-Hang window treatments closer to the ceiling to make the room feel taller.
+Here's a small bedroom idea with staying power: Hang window treatments closer to the ceiling to make a room feel taller.

-Be smart about storage.
-Employ a nighstand with drawers and shelves and install a floating shelf above for extra storage.
+Be smart about storage when decorating a bedroom.
+Employ a nightstand with drawers and shelves and install a floating shelf above for extra storage in a small bedroom.

+Our best advice on how to decorate a bedroom?
 Add one piece of drama.
-In this small bedroom, a suzani patterend tapestry serves as an eye-catching headboard.
+In this small bedroom, a suzani patterned tapestry serves as an eye-catching headboard.